laserlens/provoke_metal_fab/README.md

   1. A mobile friendly website
   2. Provides info of services provided by PMF
   3. Allows users to contact PMF for quotes and questions
+    - quote form will use nodemailer to send email to business about user info
   3. Users can get location and contact info of PMF

 ## technologies used